 Because pain is a multifaceted phenomenon, it is important for patients to consider pursuing an integrated system of care for their pain.
 This involves looking into the emotional and psychologic component of pain [117].
 Mental health and social service providers can assist patients in identifying and discussing the meanings of their pain experience.
 Many racial and ethnic minority patients do not adhere to a dichotomy between the mind and body and may be more open to talking about pain's link to their emotions and life circumstances.
-A study conducted with patients at a pain center compared the attitudes of Puerto Rican patients with non-Hispanic white patients [45].
+A study conducted with patients at a pain center compared the attitudes of Puerto Rican patients with non-Hispanic White patients [45].
 White patients disclosed feeling that their pain was being discounted or negated if their physicians asked psychosocial-related questions about the pain.
 In general, these patients wanted pharmacologic interventions and were upset by suggestions that their pain was potentially psychologically and/or emotionally rooted [45].
 However, the Puerto Rican patients did not express any complaints when their physicians inquired about family, community, relationships, and other psychosocial factors that might be linked to their pain symptoms [45].

 Cognitive-behavioral therapies have been widely employed for patients being treated for chronic pain.
 Alone, this type of therapy does not relieve pain symptoms [28].
-Instead, techniques such as reframing, guided imagery, distraction, and identifying cognitive distortions such as catastrophizing and black-and-white thinking (i.e., all or nothing) can help patients understand how cognitions can influence pain and related behaviors [119].
+Instead, techniques such as reframing, guided imagery, distraction, and identifying cognitive distortions such as catastrophizing and black-and-white thinking (i.e., all or nothing) can help patients understand how cognitions can influence pain and related behaviors [119; 209].
+For patients who tend to catastrophize, practitioners can provide education on the deleterious impact negative thoughts and emotions can have on experiences of pain.
+Relaxation techniques can also be included in patient education [201].
 The resultant improvements in coping can enhance quality of life [28].
-There are four main goals when working from this paradigm [117]:
+There are five main goals when working from this paradigm [117; 209]:

-- Reframing with patients that their pain is manageable (i.e., patients can be taught to have the positive attitude that they have control over their pain) - Assisting patients to monitor and track their pain symptoms and link their symptoms to external and internal psychosocial challenges - Teaching new ways for patients to think about their problems (i.e., identifying maladaptive cognitive distortions) and new ways of coping - Educating patients about different ways to use relaxation techniques as coping techniques
+- Reframing with patients that their pain is manageable (i.e., patients can be taught to have the positive attitude that they have control over their pain) - Assisting patients to monitor and track their pain symptoms and link their symptoms to external and internal psychosocial challenges - Teaching new ways for patients to think about their problems (i.e., identifying maladaptive cognitive distortions) and new ways of coping - Challenging maladaptive thoughts and teaching use of calming statements - Educating patients about different ways to use relaxation techniques as coping techniques

 Because religion and spirituality are central to the lives of many racial and ethnic minority patients, it is important to understand how they use religion and spirituality to understand and cope with their pain symptoms [120].
 Practitioners may employ cognitive-behavioral techniques to help patients identify religious cognitive distortion.
 An example of a pain-related cognition is: "Pain is a symptom of guilt."
 A religious cognition might be: "God is good and fair.
 My pain is a symptom of my guilt from sin."
 This then yields a cognitive distortion: "My pain is a consequence of my sins, and I deserve it" [119].
-Practitioners can teach patients to identify these types of cognitive distortions, challenge their validity, and identify problem-solving strategies, reframing, and positive reappraisals [119].
+Practitioners can teach patients to identify these types of cognitive distortions, challenge their validity, and identify problem-solving strategies, reframing, and positive reappraisals [119; 209].
 These patients should be encouraged to employ positive religious coping strategies such as prayer, meditation, and confession.